josherrickson/stats-notes-old/Stata/splinesvsinteraction.md

 ~~~~

 As you can see, we get identical results.
 (The y-intercept differs - in the spline model, it is the value estimated when `x = 0`; in the interaction
-model, it is the value estimated when `x` approaches 5 from the left.0
+model, it is the value estimated when `x` approaches 5 from the left.)

 ^#^^#^ Interaction Model 2 - Discontinuous at intervention